infinum/ios-viper-xcode-templates/README.md

 2. Navigation to a screen (see the *pushWireframe*, *presentWireframe* and *setRootWireframe* methods).
 Those methods are defined on *UIViewController* and *UINavigationController* since those objects are responsible for performing the navigation.

-### ViewInterface, InteractorInterface and PresenterInterface
+### ViewInterface, InteractorInterface, and PresenterInterface

 ```swift
 protocol ViewInterface: AnyObject {